 Application Information: Applications open February 12 and close March 31.

 Pathways Research Explorers is a two-week full-time immersion program for rising 10th and 11th graders.
 This program introduces students to cancer research and careers with hands-on laboratory activities in our training lab, group discussions with experts, and a culminating project.
 Participant support costs provided.

-Pathways Undergraduate Researchers is an individualized, mentored, two-year internship program for rising first-, second-, and third-year college students.
-The program provides comprehensive, year-round support to prepare students for research training programs for upper-level undergraduates.
+Pathways Undergraduate Researchers is an individualized, mentored, summer internship program for rising first-, second-, and third-year college students.
+The program aims to prepare students for research training programs for upper-level undergraduates.
 In addition to mentored research, selected interns participate in a cancer biology education series, as well as professional development workshops and social activities.
 Stipend and assistance arranging dormitory housing provided.

-Program dates: Selected interns participate in the program for 12 weeks/year for two years.
-At least 9 of those 12 weeks is spent on full-time research training on the main Fred Hutch campus during the summer.
-Required on campus dates for 2018 are June 25-August 24.
+Program dates: Selected interns participate in the program, which centers on nine-weeks of full-time research training on the main Fred Hutch campus during the summer.
+Required on campus dates for 2019 are June 24-August 23.

-Application information: Application will be available via a link on this page in mid-February 2018 and are due by March 31.
+Application information: The application period opens on Dencember 1 and closes on January 31.
 Applicants will complete an online form, provide answers to a series of short-response questions, and submit school transcripts and two academic or professional recommendations.

 Pathways to Cancer Research is funded by a Youth Enjoy Science (YES) grant from the National Cancer Institute (grant number R25CA221770).
 Pathways to Cancer Research materials are solely the responsibility of the authors and do not necessarily represent the official views of the NCI or NIH.